This article explains how admins can connect Tableau to Gainsight data and build reports on Gainsight Data in Tableau.

 - Enter your Username and Password.

 - Click Log In.
-Tableau Data Source page appears.
+The Tableau Data Source page appears.

-Note: If you are setting-up Gainsight in Tableau for the first time, you must allow the required permissions as shown in the following image.
+Note: If you are setting up this integration for the first time, you must allow the permissions shown in the following image.

 |1||Connections: This section displays the established Gainsight connection.
 You can rename the connection name if required.
 You can also edit the connection if you want to change it.|

 |2||Standard Connection: This section displays the Gainsight application models Activity Timeline and Success Plans.
 These standard connections are prebuilt to address most of your reporting needs on those application models.
 These standard connections help reduce the user’s efforts in joining various objects.|

-Note: You can select the required objects and can join the data to build reports as per your business requirements.
-For detail information on joins, refer to the Join Your Data in Tableau.
+Note: You can select the required objects and join the data to build reports based on your business requirements.
+For detailed information on joins, refer to the Join Your Data in Tableau article.

-- Standard Tables: You can see all the records for the reports built on User, Account and Company tables.
-And, the reports built on other tables (objects) apart from User, Account and Company display only the latest 180 days records, provided you apply a filter on the CreateDate field.
+Standard Tables: You can see all the records for reports built on the User, Account, and Company tables.
+The reports built on other tables display records for only the last 180 days, provided you apply a filter on the CreateDate field.

-- Custom Tables: Reports created on these tables display the latest 180 days records, provided you have a CreateDate field in the table and a filter is applied on it.
-And, if the custom table doesn't contain a CreateDate field, the report fetches1Lakh records only.
+Custom Tables: Reports created on these tables display records for the last 180 days, provided you already have a CreateDate field in the table and a filter is applied on it.
+If the custom table doesn't contain a CreateDate field, the report fetches 100K records only.

 Create Sample Report in Tableau